External Advisory Board

 - Engage trainees, mentors, and institutions to achieve maximal training and capacity development for cancer research in Africa.

-Current External Advisory Board Members (Appointed in 2022)
+Current External Advisory Board Members (Re-Appointed in 2023)

 |Shaheen Sayed: Nairobi, Kenya|